 You might not know it, but theft is still a common issue for retail businesses in Canada.
-In fact, Canada’s retail industry loses roughly $4 billion a year to theft every year, from both customers and employees.
-To help you stop shoplifters in their tracks, we’ve outlined 6 retail theft prevention tips for your business below:
+In fact, Canada’s retail industry loses money to theft every year, because of customers and employees.
+Holidays are an especially busy time for retail theft in Canada.

 Want to protect your business from risks other than retail theft prevention?
 We can help!

-Looking for more ways to protect your business?
+Are you looking for more ways to protect your business?
 Having solid business insurance coverage can help you recover after a sudden break in or a costly lawsuit.
 That’s where TruShield Insurance comes in.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.
 Terms, conditions and exclusions apply to coverage.
 See policy for details.